 Remember to notify the Fulbright Finland Foundation in case you are

-- Offered an honorarium or other salary during your grant period.
-Please note that Fulbright U.S. Student grantees need a prior approval from the Fulbright Finland Foundation before accepting a job offer.
+- offered an honorarium or other salary during your grant period.
+Please note that Fulbright U.S. Student grantees need prior approval from the Fulbright Finland Foundation before accepting a job offer.

 Traveling During Your Fulbright Term

-- Before making travel plans, talk to your host and make sure that the timing of your travel is suitable for your host in Finland and that it does not negatively impact on your Fulbright project.
+- Before making plans to travel outside of Finland, talk to your host and make sure that the timing of your travel is suitable for your host and that the travel does not negatively impact your Fulbright project.

-If your travel is not Fulbright-related, your ASPE insurance will not be valid during the travel and you must acquire other insurance.
-If the travel is a combination of Fulbright-related and personal travel, the Fulbright Finland Foundation needs to consult IIE and U.S. State Department to determine the effect on ASPE coverage.
+If your travel is not Fulbright project-related, the ASPE benefit will not be valid during the travel and you must make sure that your own health and travel insurance is valid during the travel.
+If the travel is a combination of Fulbright-related and personal travel, the Foundation needs to consult IIE and U.S. State Department to determine the effect on ASPE coverage.

-Be sure to check the visa requirements of the country you will visit.
+Be also sure to check the entry such as the visa requirements of the destination country.